Quantum logic gate: Logic function synthesis

 Functions and routines that only use gates can themselves be described as matrices, just like the smaller gates.
 The matrix that represents a quantum function acting on $q$ qubits has size $2^q \times 2^q$.
 For example, a function that acts on a "qubyte" (a register of 8 qubits) would be represented by a matrix with $2^8 \times 2^8 = 256 \times 256$ elements.

 Unitary transformations that are not in the set of gates natively available at the quantum computer (the primitive gates) can be synthesised, or approximated, by combining the available primitive gates in a circuit.
 One way to do this is to factor the matrix that encodes the unitary transformation into a product of tensor products (i.e. series and parallel circuits) of the available primitive gates.
 The group U(2q) is the symmetry group for the gates that act on $q$ qubits.
 Factorization is then the problem of finding a path in U(2q) from the generating set of primitive gates.
 The Solovay–Kitaev theorem shows that given a sufficient set of primitive gates, there exist an efficient approximate for any gate.
 For the general case with a large number of qubits this direct approach to circuit synthesis is intractable.
+This puts a limit on how large functions can be brute-force factorized into primitive quantum gates.
+Typically quantum programs are instead built using relatively small and simple quantum functions, similar to normal classical programming.